ochairo/vanillante/README.md

 ## Architecture

-The architecture of this project takes concepts such as Clean Architecture,
+The architecture of this project incorporates principles such as Clean Architecture,
-SOLID principles, Software Design Patterns, Atomic Design and Readable Code.
+SOLID principles, Software Design Patterns, Atomic Design, and Readable Code.
-These concepts aim to develop applications that are easy to understand, maintain, and modify.
+These concepts aim to develop applications that are easy to understand, maintain, adapt, and modify.

-On the other hand, it can be over-engineering for small projects
+However, while these principles make it easier to understand the code,
-and can be difficult to understand programming concepts.
+they can also lead to complexity and over-engineering in programming concepts.

 ![architecture](./docs/images/architecture.png)